 - Wash the rhubarb and remove any discoloured ends.
 Cut the rhubarb into small pieces - if the stalks are thick you may have to slice them lengthwise first, and then dice them.
 Add the diced rhubarb to a baking tray on top of the apples.

-- *You have the option here of adding an additional 1 tablespoon of honey on top of the diced fruit for a sweeter crisp.
+- *You have the option here of adding an additional 1 tablespoon of honey (or maple syrup) on top of the diced fruit for a sweeter crisp.
 I do not add honey to the fruit.

 - Place the baking tray of chopped apple and rhubarb into the preheated oven and bake for 15 minutes.